 7. User Sandra requires an offline-nodelocked license from her portable computer and reserves it for five days.
-In the administration tool, the display changes to show that there is a license in use (see Figure 72).
+In the administration tool, the display changes to show that there is a license in use (see Figure 72 on page 99).